-In this post, I will outline how to draw the face accurately and in proportion.
+This post will outline how to draw the face accurately and proportionally.

-As a general rule, to draw a face.
-Start by faintly sketching the basic underlying structure and proportions of the head and face.
+As a general rule, draw a face.
+Start by sketching the head and face’s basic underlying structure and proportions.
 From this, you will be able to add the details of the main features and appearance as you proceed with your drawing.

-Before you can begin your drawing, you will need to gather the right equipment and materials to help you achieve this task.
+Before you begin drawing, you must gather the right equipment and materials to help you achieve this task.
 Pencil and paper are the more important.

 - First, you will need some good-quality paper.
 If you are using smooth-grade cartridge paper, this will give the shading in your drawing a flat appearance.
-In contrast, if you are looking to achieve a more textured appearance with the shadow and textures in your picture, I would select a textured surface.
+In contrast, I would select a textured surface if you want to achieve a more textured appearance with the shadow and textures in your picture.

 - Next, you will need a good quality artist-grade pencil, at least an H pencil layout purposes for contour outlines, and a selection of good quality softer grade pencils B to add darker value shading and tone.

 - Optional is a drawing board if you are not drawing from a sketchbook and an easel to mount your drawing board.